 To learn more about our vision for Ribbons of Prairie, download our Ribbons of Prairie Core Values here.

 Solutions to Save the Great Plains

-In February 2013, Executive Director Bill Whitney participated in an event hosted by the Nature Conservancy and the Center for Great Plains Studies.
+In February 2013, Prairie Plans founder Bill Whitney participated in an event hosted by the Nature Conservancy and the Center for Great Plains Studies.
 The Conservation Jam event called together Nebraska's conservation leaders and asked them to present, in three minutes, what they would suggest be done to save the Great Plains.
 Read Bill's three-minute solution here.

 In 2011, Prairie Plains was given a unique opportunity to enhance a public/private corridor along the Platte River in Hamilton County, Nebraska, with an option to purchase 650 acres one mile downstream from Gjerloff Prairie and Farm.
-Read more about this addition to Ribbons of Prairie here.
 Before his death, Tom Sherman offered Prairie Plains this option with the intent of keeping the property open for public use and enjoyment.
 Watch an interview with Tom and hear more about his connection with his land.